Silviacu/PlatformGame/README.md

     Open The game in Android Studios ( Make sure to have jdk 1.8) http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html

-3. In Android Stuidos click on the andoird button next to the green triangle
+3. In Android Stuidos click on the android button next to the green triangle
       ![](https://i.imgur.com/hY7tRJY.png)

 3. Click Edit Configurations